ryanmalani/workshops/tutorials/uds-tutorial.md

 ### Building the UDS Bundle

-Now that we have created all of the artifactsd, we're ready to build the Mattermost UDS bundle, run the following command which references the tasks we created in our `tasks.yaml` above:
+Now that we have created all of the artifacts, we're ready to build the complete Mattermost UDS bundle, run the following command which references the tasks we created in our `tasks.yaml` above:

 ```bash
 uds run build-mattermost-bundle